Our Calathea Varieties and How to Care for Calathea Plants

 7_9-Calathea.jpg

-The Calathea rufibarba “Wavestar” is a beautiful houseplant with uniquely patterned leaves that stand out in your collection!
-This plant has a reputation for being a bit challenging, but this care blog will give you an overview of what you need to know for optimum Calathea Wavestar care.
-Best of all, Calathea is a pet friendly plant that won’t hurt your pets if they get too close.
+This care blog will give you an overview of what you need to know for optimum Calathea care.
+Best of all, Calathea is a pet friendly plant that won’t hurt your pets if they get too close!

-You’ll know if your Calathea is getting too much light if the pattern on the leaves fade or you notice dark spots (sunburn).
+You’ll know if your Calathea is getting too much light if the pattern on the leaves fades or you notice dark spots (sunburn).

-Calathea likes to be kept moist, so water often to keep the soil evenly dampened (but not soaking wet!)
+Calathea likes to be kept moist, so watering often keeps the soil evenly dampened (but not soaking wet!)
 Make sure it doesn’t sit in excess water at the bottom of the pot, as this can cause root rot.

-Aim to water consistently with small amounts of water every few days, as soon as the surface soil becomes dry to the touch.
-You can back off on watering in the fall and winter, but during spring and summer you’ll need to keep Calathea well watered!
+Aim to water consistently with small amounts of water every few days, or as soon as the surface soil becomes dry to the touch.
+You can back off on watering in the fall and winter, but during spring and summer you’ll need to keep a Calathea well-watered!

 Pro tip: Use filtered water for Calathea, as impurities from tap water may cause the leaves to turn brown at the tips.